Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 3 0 and 1 2 algebras

 where all expressions inside square roots are assumed to be positive.

-The case $s = S = 0$ is special, because this condition implies that the number of square roots of $\B$ may be infinite.\footnote{For roots of simple MVs, they are given in~\cite{Dargys2019}.} Indeed, when $s = S = 0$ the Eqs. \eqref{MVM2Cl30}-\eqref{MVM4Cl30} are compatible only if the vector coefficients $b_1, b_2, b_3$ and bivector coefficients $b_{12}, b_{13}, b_{23}$ all are equal to zero.
+The case $s = S = 0$ is special, because the condition implies that the number of square roots of $\B$ may be infinite.\footnote{The case of simple MV roots is given in~\cite{Dargys2019}.} Indeed, in this case the Eqs. \eqref{MVM2Cl30}-\eqref{MVM4Cl30} are compatible only if the vector $(b_1, b_2, b_3)$ and bivector $(b_{12}, b_{13}, b_{23})$ coefficients are zeros.
 Then, the Eq.~\eqref{MVM1Cl30} reduces to

-where $\bv^2=v_1^2+v_2^2+v_3^2$ for \cl{3}{0}.
-Since, in general, we have $3+3=6$ unknowns which have to satisfy only two equations we are left with four real parameters which can be chosen at will (see \textit{Example}~1).
-The solution, therefore, makes a four dimensional (or smaller) set as long as the set can ensure real-valued MV coefficients.
-Here we do not investigate the range of numerical values for free parameters.
-It should be noticed that $\B = b_0+b_{123}\e{123}$ belongs to the center of \cl{3}{0} algebra.
-The Eqs.~\eqref{solSspec3Cl30etro} have a clear geometric interpretation.
-Indeed, imagine two concentric spheres determined by end points of the vectors $\bv$ and $\bV$.
-The coefficient $b_0$ then determines difference of lengths of $|\bv|^2$ and $|\bV|^2$, while the coefficient at pseudoscalar $b_{123}$ controls the angle between the vectors $\bv$ and~$\bV$.
+where $\bv^2=v_1^2+v_2^2+v_3^2$ and $\bV^2=V_1^2+V_2^2+V_3^2$ for \cl{3}{0}.
+Since, in general, we have $3+3=6$ unknowns which must satisfy Eqs.~\eqref{solSspec3Cl30etro} we are left with four real arbitrary parameters as will be explicitly demonstrated in \textit{Example}~1.
+The solution therefore makes a four dimensional (or smaller) set of real-valued MV coefficients.
+It is interesting that the both expressions in~\eqref{solSspec3Cl30etro} have very clear geometric interpretation.
+Indeed, if the ends of vectors $\bv$ and $\bV$ represent two concentric spheres then the coefficient $b_0$ controls the lengths of radii $|\bv|$ and $|\bV|$, while the pseudoscalar coefficient $b_{123}$ controls the angle between the vectors $\bv$ and~$\bV$.
+From this follows that, due to periodicity of the angle, one can introduce principal value for coefficient $b_{123}$.
+Similar property, i.e., the multiplicity of roots and the existence of principal angle in a complex plane are well-known in case complex numbers~\cite{Korn-Korn1961}.